good-labs/greater-good-affirmation/docs/pages/about.md

 <br>

-## What is the Pledge?
+## What is the affirmation?

-The Pledge exists to distinguish between open source software that exists non-selfishly.
+The affirmation exists to distinguish between open source software that exists non-selfishly.
-Communities that can take the Greater Good Pledge can assert that they have no ulterior motives toward monetary gain, or using open source to improve a company image.

-Taking the pledge comes down to doing a pull request to the pledge repository, to add information about a community.
+Taking the affirmation comes down to doing a pull request to the affirmation repository to add information about a community.

 <br><br>
-[Sign the Pledge](https://github.com/good-labs/greater-good-pledge/edit/master/pledge.csv){: .btn .float-right .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[Take the Affirmation](https://github.com/good-labs/greater-good-affirmation/edit/master/participants.csv){: .btn .float-right .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }